lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/hasEntry.md

-TemporaryVirtualFileSystem::hasEntry — Returns whether there is an non-deleted entry found in the the operations.byml file of the given context that matches the given url.
+TemporaryVirtualFileSystem::hasEntry — Returns whether there is an non-deleted entry found in the the operations.byml file of the given context that matches the given id.